 Additional Documents Required for the Application of Family Benefits

 When granting family benefits, we emanate from data available in the state information systems.
 If data is missing in the system, we ask you to present required documents yourself.

 To apply for the foster care allowance, present the concluded foster care agreement to us.

 To apply for the single parent child allowance for a child whose parent has been legally declared a fugitive, present the legal resolution declaring the other parent to be a fugitive to us.

 To apply for the adoption allowance, present the adoption court order to us.
 If the child has been adopted in a foreign country then you should present a document proving that you adopted the child in a foreign country.

 - If the child lives equally at the homes of both separated parents, the child is, according to your mutual agreement, regarded as belonging into the household of one parent.
-In a situation where the parents cannot reach an agreement as to who is the recipient of family allowances, we regard the child to belong into the household of that parent, with whom the child shares the same address as listed in the population register.
-If necessary, we include the local municipality who will conduct family visits to both parents in order to determine the child’s residence.
-Parents also have the possibility to turn to court and apply for the right to decide the child’s residence.
+In a situation where the parents cannot reach an agreement as to who is the recipient of family allowances, they have the possibility to turn to court.

 - Either you or your partner / spouse is entitled to receive family benefits for all children if your family raises, in addition to your mutual children, also children of your partner or spouse from their previous partnership.
 If you have agreed which one of you is the recipient of the family benefits, that parent should file an application to us, together with another parent’s agreement for diverting the benefits.